Women's football in Turkey: Girls' U-17 Turkey Championship

 For the girls of age group 15–17, the Girls' U-17 Turkey Championship (U17 Kızlar Türkiye Şampiyonası) is being held.
 It is an important organization in respect of the development of women's football in Turkey.

-The first leg of the 2009 Girls's U-17 Turkey Championship (Genç Kızlar Türkiye Şampiyonası) was held between 9–12 July 2009 with the participation of 36 clubs in six groups across Turkey each having six teams.
+The first leg of the 2009 Girls' U-17 Turkey Championship (Genç Kızlar Türkiye Şampiyonası) was held between 9–12 July 2009 with the participation of 36 clubs in six groups across Turkey each having six teams.
 The top first teams of the six groups were entitled to play the finals.
-The finals were held between July 23–25, 2009 in Bartın.
-Mevlana Lisesi from Ümraniye, Istanbul became champion of the 2008–09 season defeating Izmir Konak Belediyespor by 1–0 in the final match.
+The finals were held between 23–25 July 2009 in Bartın.
+Mevlana Lisesi from Ümraniye, Istanbul became champion of the 2008–09 season defeating İzmir Konak Belediyespor by 1–0 in the final match.

 The Girls' U-17 Turkey Championship developed rapidly in the following years so that the number of participating teams increased from 27 in 2008 to 110 in 2018.

 The TFF announced by August 2019 in its 2019–20 season's competition status that the Girls' U-17 Championship was abolished.
 The decision was sharply criticized by some women's football club managers.
 It was claimed that girl footballers of age group 15–16 will be forced to play in the senior team of their club with the disadvantage of appearing against older and much experienced opponents.

 Girls' U-15 Regional Championship

 The Girls' U-15 Regional Championship (U15 Kızlar Bölgesel Şampiyonası) is organized for the girls' teams in the age category 13–14.

-It was held in the 2008–09 season between July 18–20, 2009 with the participation of six teams in two groups.
+It was held in the 2008–09 season between 18–20 July 2009 with the participation of six teams in two groups.
 The leaders of the two groups, Kocaeli Gölcükspor and Bursa Sağlıkgücüspor, played the finals in Düzce.
 Gölcükspor became champion by winning 3–0.

 Horozkentspor (Denizli) won the 2016 championship title.
-Kocaeli Harb-İş became runner-up and Konak Belediyespor (Izmir) placed third.
+Kocaeli Harb-İş became runner-up and Konak Belediyespor (İzmir) placed third.